Transport of U.S. Capitol Christmas Tree has begun - TheTrucker.com

-MAD RIVER, Calif. – The 2021 U.S. Capitol Christmas Tree began its journey from the Mad River Ranger District of the Six Rivers National Forest in California to Washington, D.C., following its harvesting on Oct.
-23.
+MAD RIVER, Calif. – The 2021 U.S. Capitol Christmas Tree began its journey on Oct.
+23 from the Mad River Ranger District of the Six Rivers National Forest in California to Washington, D.C., following its harvesting.

 A Kenworth T680 Next Generation will transport the 84-foot White Fir, nicknamed “Sugar Bear,” to a full slate of community celebrations during a 3,300-mile journey from Northern California to Washington, D.C.